minimo-io/jquery-codex/README.md

       effect: "charbychar",
       keep_whitespaces: false, // sodomize also whitespaces
       speed: 50, // speed in which random chars will appear in letters not yet revelaed
-      reveal: 100 // number of miliseconds that will take for a single char reveal });
+      reveal: 100 // number of miliseconds that will take for a single char to reveal });
 });
 ```